 Steve is Taranaki born and bred, with an electrical trade background worked throughout the North Island on various construction projects before returning to Taranaki to work in the Oil and gas sector.
 Starting a family sheetmetal and heating business in 1991 Steve eventually bought out the business, which is now known as Rivet Fabrication and Rivet Engineering.

 Steve is passionate about developing Taranaki businesses and developing our people for the betterment of our community.
-He has served on the Taranaki Chamber of Commerce Board for four terms where he believes he offered a “hands on trades” perspective to the Board.
-While on the board of Chamber he instigated the “Network of Trades (NOT’s)” for trade based business owners to network and support each other.
+He has served on the Taranaki Chamber of Commerce Board for four terms where he believes he offered a “hands on trades” perspective to the board.
+While on the board of the Chamber he instigated the “Network of Trades (NOT’s)” for trade based business owners to network and support each other.

 Mark is deputy chairman of Taranaki Futures.
 Mark also chairs the Taranaki Secondary Principals Association and is principal of Spotswood College.

 Martin is the general manager Lower North Island for Tegel Foods Ltd. His background includes human resource management.
 Martin has been involved with the initial work Taranaki Futures undertook with the employer forums late 2014 and is keen to offer his expertise, experiences and forward thinking approach as a trustee of Taranaki Futures.

 Michael is a Director of Clelands Construction, Taranaki’s largest construction company.
 His key operational responsibilities include commercial management, administration oversight, human relations, marketing and project management.
 Previously, Michael was a member of the senior management team at Energyworks and was responsible for the construction management of significant pipeline projects in Taranaki and Auckland.